Nighttime Person Re-Identification via Collaborative Enhancement Network with Multi-domain Learning: Methodology

 Second, in low-light image relighting tasks, it is crucial to preserve maximum entropy in the enhanced image while maintaining consistency with the input image information.
 Specifically, the reflection map $\mathcal{R}$ is defined as the element-wise division of $\mathcal{M}$ by $\mathcal{I}$.
 Consequently, errors in estimating the lighting map can have exponential effects on the quality of the reflected image.
-To promote smoothness in the reflection map, a commonly employed regularization constraint is introduced: $\Delta \mathcal{R}$ represents the difference between neighboring pixels in the reflection map, while $\nabla_{x}$ and $\nabla_{y}$ denote the gradients in the horizontal and vertical directions, respectively.
+To promote smoothness in the reflection map, a commonly employed regularization constraint is introduced:

+where $\Delta \mathcal{R}$ represents the difference between neighboring pixels in the reflection map, while $\nabla_{x}$ and $\nabla_{y}$ denote the gradients in the horizontal and vertical directions, respectively.
 Thus, the overall reflection loss can be defined as follows:

 where $\mathcal{H}()$ denotes histogram equalization applied to the image, and $\max_{c \in r, g, b}$ selects the channel with the maximum pixel value in the image.